AdobeDocs/analytics.en/help/components/c-segmentation/use-cases/exclude-date-range.md

 ---
-title: Exclude specific dates in reporting
+title: Exclude specific dates in analysis
 description: Tips for excluding dates or date ranges if you do not want to include it in reports.
 ---

-# Exclude specific dates in reporting
+# Exclude specific dates in analysis

 Sometimes a date range contains data that you don't want to analyze.
 For example, a bot sends an outlier hit containing an incorrect amount of revenue, drastically inflating the metric.
 If your site experienced implementation issues or other gaps in data, you might want to exclude it from reporting as well to prevent making decisions on partial data.